-I've lumped together news, weather, PSAs and sports along with commercials into program breaks.
-All such segments are short, clipped, and intertwined with commercials.
-When I timed those blocks via a local station for a short period, they ran 4, 4, 6, 8, and 4 minutes.
+Lumping together news, weather, PSAs and sports along with commercials into program breaks (since all such segments are short, clipped, and intertwined with commercials), I timed those blocks via a local station for a short period.
+They ran 4, 4, 6, 8, and 4 minutes.
 The common denominator was 2 minutes, so one might employ a device which, upon pushing a button, silences either the radio or one's head phones for (say) 115 seconds at a time (allowing 5 seconds to recognize follow-on commercial content and push the button again).
 It would be easy for a technician to make such an electronic delay switch (based on a timer chip).
-I'm not aware that such a utility is already built into any modern listening devices.

-* Those blocks of (turned into) quiet time could be spent thinking (oh my!) or talking about the program content you were listening to, or even a smooching break :-) "Muzak" type background music vendors long ago realized how much more pleasing and effective their content was if rather long pauses were periodically included.
+* Were it necessary to simply silence those blocks as quiet time, they might be spent thinking (oh my!) or talking to a friend about the program content you were listening to.
+"Muzak" type background music vendors long ago realized how much more pleasing and effective their content was if rather long pauses were periodically included.
 Those long blabbering commercial breaks might be just the ticket for an ideal program break --if they could be easily and methodically silenced.

 However: my problem with simply turning off the radio during commercials is that I quickly get into some other interest and usually forget to turn it back on again.
 A simple "back on" timer function is exactly what's needed.